 The pathologist examines thin sections of this frozen sample under a microscope to assess the margins (to see how close the cancer cells are to the edges of the sample) during the surgery.

 If there are cancer cells in the margins, more tissue may be removed during the same surgery.

 Sometimes a surgical biopsy (instead of a core needle biopsy) is done to check whether or not there’s cancer in the breast.
-During the surgery, the pathologist may check to see whether or not the frozen sections of tissue contain cancer cells.
+During the surgery, the pathologist may check to see if the frozen sections of tissue contain cancer cells.

-The results from a frozen sample always need to be confirmed by other diagnostic methods.
+The results from a frozen sample always need to be confirmed by other diagnostic methods (results from a formalin fixed paraffin embedded tissue sample).
 This can take several days.